 Conventional vs TWOTHIRDS

 Luckily, there are alternatives.
-TWOTHIRDS use a variety of fabrics to omit the use of conventional cotton, such as TENCEL™ lyocell, hemp, linen (or by it’s crop name: flax) and of course organic cotton.
+TWOTHIRDS use a variety of fibres to omit the use of conventional cotton, such as TENCEL™ lyocell, hemp, linen (or by its crop name: flax) and of course organic cotton.
 These alternatives have different characteristics, which is why we use them for unique purposes.
 But they all have something in common: they demand less resources than conventional cotton and have less negative environmental impacts, which in turn is better for every element involved.
 Soils, rivers, waters and air stay clean while communities and their farmers lead healthier, more secure lives.

 A seismic shift at the start of the 21st century saw clothing production double in just 15 years (2000-2014)!
 This rise was mirrored by a decrease in the length of time we actually hold onto our clothes.
 Some countries, like the UK and Germany, now consume more than 1 million tonnes of clothing every year.
 The phenomenon of fast fashion comes with spectacular numbers.
 And spectacular social and environmental problems.